 Talking to Your Kids About School Shootings

-By David Asch & Mercedes Oromendia
+By David Asch, AMFT & Mercedes Oromendia, Ph.D

 Image1 in Talking to Your Kids About School Shootings

-As the impact of school shootings continues to cast a shadow over the United States, the mounting anxiety surrounding gun violence is becoming increasingly palpable.
-It seems as though every day we are bombarded with news of violent acts happening in our own neighborhoods, forcing parents and caregivers to grapple with the harrowing aftermath of these tragic events on friends, family, and our broader communities.
+It seems as though every day we are bombarded with news of violence happening in our own neighborhoods, forcing parents and caregivers to grapple with the harrowing aftermath of these tragic events on friends, family, and our broader communities.
 The incessant exposure to such distressing stories has left parents on a perpetual high alert, and uncertain how to process it, and let alone help our kids process it.

 It’s hard for grownups to process, and for kids, it can be even harder.
 For parents, speaking with their children about shootings can be excruciating.
 Being intentional and thoughtful when we discuss mass shootings with our children is vital to help them recognize and manage their feelings, foster resilience, and help us connect as a family.